djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 This is the one you choose when the world stops being neat: adaptive meshes, FEM simulations, irregular domains, complex anatomy, fractured geology, you name it.

-**Do:** use it when the mesh is irregular, adaptive, or mixed-cell.
+**Do** use it when the mesh is irregular, adaptive, or mixed-cell.
-**Don’t:** default to it “just in case.”
+**Don’t** default to it “just in case.”
 If your data is structured, structured grids will usually be faster and lighter.

 * An irregular grid with flexible topology, capable of containing various geometric primitives.
 * Suitable for complex geometries and adaptive meshes.